mosip/inji-verify/docs/InjiVerifySDK.md

 13. **Flow Ends and Control is passed to the Relying Party UI:** The complete verification flow concludes, and the Relying Party UI can now use the validated claims to proceed with the application logic.

-The below diagram illustrates the flow in which a authorization request gets expired.
+The below diagram illustrates the flow in which an authorization request gets expired.
 ```mermaid
 sequenceDiagram
     participant Verify Backend